daeh/jspsych-template/README.md

 ### Push the Firestore rules (defined in firestore.rules)
 yarn deploy-rules

-### Enter the experiment directory
-cd "hosting" || exit

 ### Start the Vite server
 yarn dev
 ```

 ## Usage

-You can format, lint and build the project from the command line by calling the commands in [`hosting/package.json`](hosting/package.json):
+You can format, lint and build the project from the command line by calling the commands in [`package.json`](package.json):

 <details>